Why It Works

 - Cooking the egg noodles directly in the pot with the cabbage, chicken broth, and butter loads them up with flavor.

-- With only a few, very inexpensive supermarket ingredients, minimal prep, only one pot to clean, and a quick cooking time, this is a dish that can be on the menu any night of the week.
+- With only a few, very inexpensive supermarket ingredients, minimal prep, only one pot to clean, and a quick cooking time, this dish can be on the menu any night of the week.

 3 tablespoons (1 1/2 ounces) unsalted butter